Description

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 82 days in the last 5 years of T-Mobile, we see it is relatively lower, thus better in comparison to the benchmark SPY (118 days)
+• The average time in days below previous high water mark over 5 years of T-Mobile is 83 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

-• During the last 3 years, the average time in days below previous high water mark is 57 days, which is larger, thus worse than the value of 45 days from the benchmark.
+• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 59 days is greater, thus worse.

 Performance (YTD)